valencia21/valencia21.github.io/_posts/2021-05-16-adding-google-news-articles-to-a-doc-and-translating-automatically.markdown

 ---
 layout: post
-title:  "Adding Google News articles to a doc and translating automatically"
+title:  "Adding Google News Articles to a Doc and Translating Automatically"
 date:   2021-05-14 18:00:00 +0900
 categories:
 ---